Hubbell Building (Des Moines, Iowa)

-The Hubbell Building is an historic building located in downtown Des Moines, Iowa, United States.
+The Hubbell Building is a historic building located in downtown Des Moines, Iowa, United States.
 It was listed on the National Register of Historic Places in 2004.
 It has been featured on the Discovery Channel show Dirty Jobs.

 Architecture

 The building is a steel framed structure covered in brick.
 It is a ten-story building that rises 151 ft above the ground.
 The building was designed by the Des Moines architectural firm of Proudfoot, Bird & Rawson and completed in 1913.
 F. M. Hubbell, Son, & Company, Inc., a real estate firm established in 1887, had the building constructed.
 Their corporate headquarters that oversaw their various companies was located here.
 Most of the building was rented out to other firms.
 It was designed by the prominent Des Moines architectural firm of Proudfoot, Bird & Rawson.
 Originally, the building had a more ornate appearance, but in the late 1940s part of the cornice fell onto sidewalk prompting its removal in 1948.
 It was replaced them with smooth concrete panels.
 The Des Moines architectural firm Brooks Borg, who designed that project also designed the simplification of the building's storefront level in 1950.
 In the later project, panels of dark green stone replaced terracotta pilasters, and cast concrete panels replaced terracotta window surrounds on the second floor and glass transoms on the first floor.
 The building was connected to the Des Moines skywalk system in 2002.